jonathanfrennert/epidemic-sim/README.md

 # Simple Epidemic Simulator (Epi)
-An epidemic simulator made in JavaFX for experimenting on the effect of spread-prevention policies.
+A epidemic simulator made in JavaFX for experimenting on the effect of spread-prevention policies.

 **DISCLAIMER : THIS SOFTWARE IS NOT INTENDED FOR USE IN POLICY IMPLEMENTATION OR SCIENTIFIC STUDY**